-CO1 This paper enables the students to understand the Lagrangian and Hamiltonian approaches

-in classical Mechanics.

-CO2

-brackets and Hamilton- Jacobi equation

-CO3 Kinematics and dynamics of rigid body in detail and ideas regarding Euler's equation of
+CO1 This paper enables the students to understand the Lagrangian and Hamiltonian approaches in classical Mechanics.
+CO2 The classical background of Quantum mechanics and get familiarized with poisson brackets and Hamilton- Jacobi equation CO3 Kinematics and dynamics of rigid body in detail and ideas regarding Euler's equation of motion CO4 Theory of small oscillations in detail along with basis of free vibrations.
+CO5 This paper enables the students to understand the Lagrangian and Hamiltonian approaches in classical Mechanics.

-motion

-CO4 Theory of small oscillations in detail along with basis of free vibrations.

-CO5 This paper enables the students to understand the Lagrangian and Hamiltonian approaches

-in classical Mechanics.